vanessly/league-of-legends-analysis/README.md

 </table>

 - This pivot table summarizes the number of kills per game by **player position**.
 Each row corresponds to a unique `gameid`, and each column represents the **total number of kills** made by players in one of the five standard League of Legends roles: **bot**, **jng** (jungle), **mid**, **sup** (support), and **top**.
-- This pivot table is significant because it transforms the raw match-level data into a structured format that allows us to visualize and thus compare the kill contributions of each role across each game.
+- Doing this allows us to visualize and thus effectively compare the kill contributions of each role across each game.
 By analyzing these values, we can further observe trends that tell us which roles are contributing more or less kills on average.

 ### Imputation
 ```python